 While I was in treatment, one of the groups we had was about Cannabis Induced Psychosis (CIP).
 The topic was riveting to me.
 I was a heavy marijuana smoker for a long time.
 And although it was unrelated to marijuana use I have experienced a severe psychosis-like episode as a result of opiate use and sleep deprivation during which I was restrained and sedated in an ICU for three days.
 That experience was so intense, it has left me with vivid, indelible memories of the altered reality that I was in.
 Ever since then I’ve been fascinated by psychiatric conditions, especially as they relate to drug use.
 In doing research on the subject I came across a lot of information on CIP.
 The studies of the condition are fascinating but scary.

 Google Dictionary defines psychosis as “a severe mental disorder in which thoughts and emotions are so impaired that contact is lost with external reality.”
 Psychosis is not a disease in and of itself, it’s a symptom of something larger.
 Common causes are schizophrenia, brain injury, bipolar disorder, and substance-induced psychotic disorders.
-People suffering the effects of psychosis can have visual and auditory hallucinations.
+People suffering from the effects of psychosis can have visual and auditory hallucinations.
 Delusions make it difficult to differentiate between what is real and what is imagined.
 They can become paranoid and think that people are spying on them or coming to get them.
 They may exhibit strange behavior and speak incoherently.
 A common experience that I’ve heard from people who were up for days on meth was “shadow people” in the trees and on the lawn outside the house, peeking through the windows, planting bugs inside, and about to kick the door in at any moment.

 While psychosis can be induced by several different drugs, marijuana is proving to be the most prevalent cause reported by doctors treating it.
 As the usage of cannabis has been dramatically increasing over the last several years, so have cannabis-related emergency room visits.
 A web search on that topic revealed all kinds of current articles that report significant increases in many states.
 The most current information I could find on a nationwide basis is from 2011.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), of 1.25 million ER visits that year related to illegal drugs, about 36% were from marijuana.
 That number had increased by over 50% from 2004.